Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

 \subsection{Overall Framework}

-We present TemSR in Fig. \ref{fig:overall}, which recovers source temporal dependencies via a generated source-like distribution and transfers them to the target domain for TS-SFUDA.
-An encoder is pretrained on the source domain and then adapted to the target domain without source data, using both the source-like and target branches.
-In the source-like branch, target samples are masked and recovered.
-Using the fixed source encoder, we derive entropy for the recovered samples through segment-based regularization, computing the segment-based source-like entropy loss, which is then minimized for optimization to generate a source-like distribution with restored temporal dependencies.
-To enhance the diversity of the generated distribution, we introduce an anchor-based recovery diversity maximization loss for better recovery.
-Finally, the source-like and target distributions are aligned by an alignment loss, effectively transferring temporal dependencies across domains for TS-SFUDA.
-Further details are provided in following sections, with pesudo-code available in Appendix \ref{sec:pesudo}.
+Fig. \ref{fig:overall} presents the overall TemSR.
+After an encoder is pretrained on the labeled source domain, TemSR adapts it to the unlabeled target domain without access to source data.
+The framework consists of two branches: a source-like branch and a target branch.
+The source-like branch aims to generate a source-like distribution with recovered temporal dependencies.
+Specifically, target samples are masked and then completed by a recovery model.
+The recovered samples are subsequently passed through the fixed, pretrained source encoder to compute their entropy losses by local context-aware regularization.
+The resulting entropy loss is minimized to guide the recovery model in generating source-like samples with restored temporal structure.
+To further enhance recovery, we introduce an anchor-based recovery diversity maximization loss that encourages diversity among recovered samples while ensuring this diversity remains aligned with the source domain through anchors, whose quality is improved by an anchor bank.
+Finally, a distribution alignment loss aligns the source-like and target domains, facilitating the transfer of temporal dependencies and thus improving the adaptation of the encoder—initialized from the source model—to the target domain.
+Further details are provided in the following sections.